 - A chef's knife or large paring knife to cut the vegetables

-1 Put a large pot of salted water (1 Tbsp salt for every 2 quarts of water) on the stovetop on high heat.
+1 Put pasta water on to boil: Put a large pot of salted water (1 Tbsp salt for every 2 quarts of water) on the stovetop on high heat.
 It can take a while for a large pot of water to come to a boil (this will be your pasta water), so prepare the sauce in the next steps while the water is heating.

 Bring the sauce to a simmer and lower the heat to low to maintain a low simmer.
 Cook for 15-45 minutes, stirring often.
 Scrape the bottom of the pot every so often so nothing sticks to the bottom and scorches.